AndreasHeger/CGATReport/doc/Renderers.rst

 =========

-The section contains an overview of all the plots that are included in sphinxreport.
+The section contains an overview of all the plots that are included in cgatreport.

 .. toctree::
    :maxdepth: 2